 I have a dual degree in law and urban planning.
-I am a planner in private practice at Insight Civil in New York City.
-Previously, I’ve been a senior research associate at the Rutgers Center for Urban Policy Research and Baruch College’s Steven L. Newman Real Estate Institute, and have practiced law.
+I work as an urban planner in a private asset advisory group in New York.
+Previously, I’ve worked at the NYC Mayor’s Office on post-Hurricane Sandy housing recovery; have served as a senior research associate at the Rutgers Center for Urban Policy Research and Baruch College’s Steven L. Newman Real Estate Institute, and have practiced law in New Jersey.
 I’ve also completed research for the Regional Plan Association’s office in Princeton, and have written about urban planning for New Urbs, a Driehaus Foundation-sponsored feature at The American Conservative; for the Manhattan Institute’s City Journal; for the Newman Real Estate Institute’s white papers series; and for the Metro New York TOD Newsletter.
-My photos have appeared on CNN and in marketing materials for several real estate companies throughout the New York metro area.
+My photos have appeared on CNN and in marketing materials for real estate companies.

 Thanks for visiting!